southside-chillers/southside.chillers.online/southside/content/chapters/panthera-quizno.md

 Hanamir lifts up the eight-foot pole and passes it to her.

 “Okay, careful,” says Hermione.
 “Let’s back up somewhere in case arrows shoot out of all the walls or something.”
-She ushers Magic and [Buddy](/characters/buddy/) back behind the cover of the hallway they entered through.
+She ushers [Magick](/characters/magick/) and [Buddy](/characters/buddy/) back behind the cover of the hallway they entered through.

 Galadriel slides the pole behind the stone calendar and nudges a latch.
 The circular stone swings open like the door of a safe, revealing a narrow passageway behind it.
 Another table sits directly inside.
 On the table’s surface rests a small jade statue—of a cat, naturally—along with a knife.
 She squints into the darkness.
 It’s cramped, but they could fit inside if they wanted to.
 There’s another set of doors at the end of the passageway.